 Different people decide to test their dog’s DNA for different reasons.
 For many, especially those who have rescued a dog with no known history, curiosity alone is the driving force behind conducting a DNA test.

 Finding out exactly what breed, or a mix of breeds, your dog is can be exciting.
-And it can also help you to connect with owners of the same breed.
+And it can also help you connect with owners of the same breed.

-Potential owners are reassured by seeing the negative results of DNA tests for genetic diseases that are common in the breed, and they can help you plan for which dogs should be bred and which shouldn’t.
+Potential owners are reassured by seeing the negative results of DNA tests for genetic diseases common in the breed, and they can help you plan for which dogs should be bred and which shouldn’t.

 Wisdom Panel provides at-home dog DNA tests and has been used 2.5 million times by pet owners, and is the top choice for vets.
-These tests can give you three different key pieces of information:
+These tests can give you three different critical pieces of information:

 - Ancestry – Wisdom Panel boast the largest dog breed database in the world, with approximately 350 breeds included.
 And their dog breed DNA testing can detect breeds as precisely as 1%.